SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

-   "Name - de / Name - en", "The Displayname of the attribute" "Field name", "This is the actual column name in the SIM SQL DB" "Database Type", "Database Type describes what kind of attribute is created."
+   "Name - de / Name - en", "The Displayname of the attribute" "Field name", "This is the actual column name in the SIM SQL DB" "Database Type", "Describes the attributes type."
-   "LDAP path", "LADP path for the AD Users/Groups" "Auto Postback", "Feature not used"
-   "Suggestion", "Autocomplete.
-If suggestions are enabled, earlier entered entrys are displayed" "Default value","Default Value defines a default value that will be set automatically."
+   "LDAP path", "LADP path for the AD Users/Groups" "Auto Postback", "-- Feature not used --" "Suggestion", "Autocomplete.
+If suggestions are enabled, earlier entered will be suggested" "Default value","Defines a default value that will be set automatically."
-   "Logical Key", "Feature not used"
+   "Logical Key", "-- Feature not used --"
-   "Input mask","Input mask specifies the required format of the entry.
+   "Input mask","Specifies the required format of the entry.
 Example: **-**-**-**-**-** (for MAC-Adresses) '*' is a placeholder.
 A valid entry would be 11-11-11-11-11-11."
-   "Number format", "Number format defines the required format of every entry.
+   "Number format", "Defines the required format of every entry.
 Example: „#,##0.0“ „dd.MM.yyyy“" "Items", "Items of a Datalist seperated by semicolon.
-Example: Yes;No;(choose)" "Fill stage", "Feature not used"
+Example: Yes;No;(choose)" "Fill stage", "-- Feature not used --"
    "Object reference", "Used for Object reference Attributes, choose the table you want to reference" "Filter", "Used for Object reference Attributes, filter the entrys in the table you are referencing" "LDAP path", "LADP path for the AD Users/Groups"